 - Lower back pain

 One of the most frustrating things about chronic pain is that the part of your body that is in pain is no longer ‘useful’.
 For example if you break your ankle, the pain is acute and serves as an excellent reminder to not put much weight on that ankle.
 Chronic pain, however, has outlived its ‘warning’ function or persists long after an underlying injury has been physically healed.
-It is often accompanied by fatigue and exhaustion, reduces overall immune system functioning, and can lead to heightened stress, anxiety, and depression.
+It is often accompanied by fatigue and/or exhaustion, reduces overall immune system functioning, and can lead to heightened stress, anxiety, and depression.